tngebauer/docker-wireguard-treafik-proxy/README.md

 ## Get your client config
+Start die Container to generate your wireguard configs.
+Make sure to map the containers config directory to your servers filesystem or a docker volume, so that the configs are persistant and easily accessible.
 Get the client config from ```config/peer1/peer1.conf```, change the remote ip and deploy them to the local machine.
 Check if you can ping the remote server.
-Everything else is required to be modified at the server-side
+Everything else is required to be modified at the server-side.

-## Configuring Wireguard
+## Configuring Wireguard (Server)

 Add
 ```